19 Great Local Marketing Ideas For Your Small Business

 3. Build and Maintain a Business Referral Network.

 Find other business owners at trade shows and industry events, and meet with them often.
-Make sure to use a video, podcast and special page to provide value up front.
+Make sure to use a video, podcast and special landing page where you provide good value up front.

 4. Give Referrals Often!